Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Simulations

 Figure~\ref{fig: Sepsis_Exp} summarizes the simulation results as well as the Mean Square Error (MSE) curve with the number of patients.
 We have the following observations.

-\textbf{Variance Reduction of IS and PI:} We observe a significant reduction in variance through the application of IS and PI while still obtaining negligible bias comparing with the A/B testing estimator.
-These methods also enjoy fast decay of MSE compared to all other estimators.
-This confirms the effectiveness of IS and PI and demonstrate the power of leveraging treatment structure to obtain striking efficiency improvement.
-Moreover, aligning with our intuition, PI consistently outperforms IS, confirming its capability in further variance reduction with more information.
+\textbf{Variance Reduction of IS:} We observe a significant reduction in variance through the application of IS while still obtaining negligible bias comparing with the A/B testing estimator.
+The variance of IS is even close to the PI estimator.
+The IS and PI estimators also enjoy fast decay of MSE compared to all other estimators.
+This confirms the effectiveness of IS and demonstrates the power of leveraging treatment structure to obtain striking efficiency improvement.

-\textbf{Unbiasedness of IS and PI:} Although the Naive estimator has smaller variance than IS and comparable variance to PI, its bias is non-negligible.
+\textbf{Unbiasedness of IS:} Although the Naive estimator has smaller variance than IS, its bias is non-negligible.
 Furthermore, the Naive estimator struggles to exclude the null effect, potentially resulting in insufficient statistical power.
-In contrast, the means of the IS and PI estimators are centered around the true ATE.
+In contrast, the IS and PI estimators are centered around the true ATE.

 \textbf{DQ exhibits bias-variance trade-offs:} DQ demonstrates a notable bias-variance trade-off when compared to A/B testing and Naive estimators.
 DQ achieves variance reduction at the cost of introducing small bias, resulting in a faster decay of MSE.
 However, DQ fails to leverage the inherent local structures of the treatments, leading to significantly higher MSE compared to IS and PI.
-In Section~\ref{sec: DQ}, we introduce a novel estimator that combines DQ and IS concepts, demonstrating improved performance over the original DQ formulation.
+As we have discussed that DQ belongs to the general differentiable estimators, we can expect that Is can improve performance over the original DQ formulation.